eggressive/tinytroupe_service/IMPLEMENTATION_REPORT.md

 The service follows a modular architecture with clear separation of concerns:

 1. **Database Layer**: SQLAlchemy models for conversations, messages, personas, and persona states
+2. **Extensions Layer**: Shared Flask extensions (SQLAlchemy, CORS) in a dedicated `extensions.py` module to avoid circular imports
-2. **Service Layer**: Core business logic for TinyTroupe integration, conversation management, and financial data
+3. **Service Layer**: Core business logic for TinyTroupe integration, conversation management, and financial data
-3. **API Layer**: RESTful endpoints for web and CLI access
+4. **API Layer**: RESTful endpoints for web and CLI access
-4. **Interface Layer**: Web UI and CLI for user interaction
+5. **Interface Layer**: Web UI and CLI for user interaction

 ### Key Features